Blocked Drains in Yorkshire: Causes, Costs, and How to Clear Them

 What is the most common cause of blocked drains in Yorkshire?

-Fat, oil, and grease build-up is the most common cause of domestic blocked drains in Yorkshire, followed by tree root ingress in older clay pipework and foreign objects flushed down toilets.
+Fat, oil and grease build-up is the most common cause of domestic blocked drains in Yorkshire, followed by tree root ingress in older clay pipework and foreign objects flushed down toilets.
+In South Yorkshire mining country (Mexborough, Maltby, Wombwell), settlement-induced joint failure is also a significant pattern.

 How do I know if my drain is blocked or collapsed?

-A blocked drain typically clears with high-pressure jetting; a collapsed drain doesn't, or it blocks again within weeks.
-The only reliable way to tell the difference is a CCTV drain survey, which shows the pipe condition directly.
+A blocked drain typically clears with high-pressure jetting and stays clear; a collapsed drain either doesn't clear at all, or clears and blocks again within weeks.
+The only reliable way to tell the difference is a CCTV drain survey, which shows the pipe condition directly — looking for cracks, displaced joints, gradient sag and missing pipe sections.

 Can I unblock a drain myself?

-For minor surface blockages — a kitchen sink slow to drain — DIY methods like a plunger or hot water with washing-up liquid sometimes help.
-For underground drainage blockages, professional jetting is more effective and won't damage the pipe.
+For minor surface blockages — a kitchen sink slow to drain — DIY methods like a plunger, hot water with washing-up liquid, or a basic hand rod sometimes help.
+For underground drainage blockages, professional jetting is more effective, won't damage the pipe, and includes a diagnostic CCTV pass so you don't pay twice for the same problem.
+We'd strongly advise against caustic chemical drain unblockers, which can accelerate deterioration in older clay pipes.

 How much does it cost to unblock a drain in Yorkshire?